 But pop-ups are two-edged swords.
-While showing them increases your chances of getting desired customer data, the premature display can be detrimental to user experience as it can distract visitors from deriving value from your website.
+While showing them increases your chances of getting desired customer data, the premature display can be detrimental to user experience as it can distract visitors from deriving value from your eCommerce website.

 Test idea 15 – Pop-up form display at the right time

 Run a test where you increase the time between users landing on the website and showing the email pop-up.
 Say you increase the time from 15 seconds to 30 seconds, giving users a chance to consume some of your content.
 Using VWO, you can set the goal to ‘Track clicks on element(s)’ and see if more users are filling up the form in the variation.

 Test idea 16 – Persuasive copy for your form